DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### refundPremium

-The initiator invokes this function to get the premium back if the timelock expires.
+The initiator invokes this function to get the premium back after the timelock expires.

 ```
 function refundPremium(bytes32 secretHash) public